Texas Municipal League Municipal Excellence Awards

-- Communication Programs - Award applications in this category feature effective methods used by cities for citizen communication, employee communications, council communications, customer communications, or municipal communication projects.
-The applications would not be limited to written communications, but may also include oral and visual communication methods.
+- Communication Programs - Award applications in this category feature effective methods used by cities to communicate with citizens, employees, customers, or other government entities.
+The applications can include written, oral, and visual communication methods.

 - City Spirit - Award applications in this category highlight any citywide effort to address a city need.
-This may include clean-up efforts, beautification efforts, economic development efforts involving a city-based project, historic preservation efforts, or other projects supported by broad-based city efforts.
+This may include projects focused on neighborhood clean-up, beautification, economic development, historic preservation, or other projects supported by broad-based city efforts.

 - Public Safety - Award applications in this category include efforts to improve the safety and security of the city.
-Included would be law enforcement programs, fire and emergency response programs, youth programs related to public safety, and disaster response programs.
+This may include programs relating to law enforcement, fire and emergency response, youth, and disaster response.

-- Public Works - Award applications in this category address a wide variety of projects and efforts, such as environmental management programs, planning and land use, transportation programs, utilities, parks and recreation programs, and energy resource management.
+- Public Works - Award applications in this category address a wide variety of projects and efforts, such as environmental management, planning and land use, transportation, utilities, parks and recreation, and energy resource management.

 Cities may submit one entry in each of the five subject categories, but judges may move entries between categories.
 More than one application in a single category may result in disqualification.
 Each entry should demonstrate a proven record of effectiveness and evidence that the program has achieved its goals.